flexcompute-readthedocs/Flow360Documentation/docs/source/capabilities/bladeElementTheory.rst

 .. note::

-   A case study about XV-15 rotor using steady BET Disk solver can be found at :ref:`XV15 BET Disk case <XV15BETDisk_caseStudy>`.
+   A case study about the XV-15 rotor using steady BET Disk solver can be found at :ref:`XV15 BET Disk case <XV15BETDisk_caseStudy>`.